FirelyTeam/firely-docs/vonk/plugins/plugins_log.rst

 Detailed logging of loading plugins
 ======================================

-If your plugin or any of the Vonk plugins appears not to be loaded correctly, you may inspect what happens in more detail in the log.
+If your plugin or any of the Firely Server plugins appears not to be loaded correctly, you may inspect what happens in more detail in the log.
 See :ref:`configure_log` for where you can find the log file.
 You can vary the log level for ``Vonk.Core.Pluggability.VonkConfigurer`` to hide or reveal details.

 .. _vonk_plugins_log_assemblies:

-On the ``Information`` level, Vonk will tell you which assemblies are loaded and searched for ``VonkConfiguration`` attributes:
+On the ``Information`` level, Firely Server will tell you which assemblies are loaded and searched for ``VonkConfiguration`` attributes:

 ::